 The drying and curing processes that cannabis plants usually go through can have a devastating impact on terpenes, the plant’s flavor and aroma compounds.
 Terpenes are present in trichomes, which cover buds and surrounding foliage.

-By freezing the plant immediately after harvest, trichomes are preserved and the cannabis plant retains its valuable terpene profile, original flavor, and fragrance throughout the extraction process and into the final product.
+By freezing the plant immediately after harvest, trichomes are preserved in live resin and the cannabis plant retains its valuable terpene profile, original flavor, and fragrance throughout the extraction process and into the final product.

 After harvesting, frozen plants are put through a solvent extraction process, using butane, propane, or another solvent.